ajaniceman/WarThunderRPC/README.md

 ## **Features**

-* **Automatic Status Updates:** Dynamically updates your Discord status based on your in-game activity.
+* **Dynamic Status:** Automatically updates your Discord status when you're in the hangar, in a match, or in a test drive.
-* **Vehicle Display:** Shows the name of the vehicle you are currently driving or piloting.
+* **Vehicle Information:** Displays the vehicle you are currently viewing or playing, with its correct in-game name (scraped from War Thunder Wiki).
+* **Map Recognition:** Identifies the current map you are playing on and displays it.
-* **Battle Rating (BR) Integration:** Fetches and displays the Realistic Battle (RB) Battle Rating for your selected vehicle directly from the War Thunder Wiki.
+* **Battle Rating (BR):** Fetches and displays the Battle Rating of your current vehicle.
-* **Map Display:** Shows the name of the map you are playing on.
-* **Hangar/Match Detection:** Differentiates between being in the hangar/menu and being in an active match.
-* **Formatted Vehicle Names:** Displays vehicle names cleanly, e.g., "T 90M 2020 (USSR)" instead of internal game names.
-**Note on Map Display:** The feature for displaying the correct map name and image in the Discord Rich Presence is still under development and may not always show accurate information.
+* **Game State Detection:** Distinguishes between hangar, in-match, and test drive states.
+* **Robustness:** Includes error handling for API connectivity issues and unrecognized map data.

 ## **Visuals**